 How can I ensure that my hunting equipment is correctly classified to obtain all necessary permits?

 To ensure that your hunting equipment is correctly classified, you should thoroughly familiarize yourself with the German weapons laws, especially the Weapons Act (WaffG).
-Important documents you will need include a valid hunting license or a firearm ownership card.
+Important documents you will need include a valid hunting license or a firearms ownership card.

 When importing your equipment, a special permit is required, which you must apply for at the relevant authority.
 Additionally, customs and import documents are necessary.
-These steps ensure that your equipment is correctly classified and that you receive all necessary permits in a timely manner.
+These steps ensure that your equipment is correctly classified and that you receive all required permits in a timely manner.

 How do I obtain certified translations and apostilles for import documents?